Angus Cattle Performance Recording

 Te Mania Angus also progeny tests a significant cast of sires each year – both on-property and through the Team Te Mania commercial progeny test herds.

-Sires such as Te Mania Berkley B1, Tuwharetoa Regent D145, Te Mania Africa A217, Te Mania Yorkshire Y347, are initially progeny tested through the Team Te Mania herds, which span SA, Victoria and NSW.
+Sires such as Te Mania Garth G67, Emporer E343, Berkley B1 and Tuwharetoa Regent D145 have been progeny tested and provent through the Team Te Mania herds, which span SA, Victoria, NSW and Qld.

 These progeny test herds contribute valuable information on sires, which further increases the accuracy of the of the sale bulls, through the sire line.
 While this is a time consuming and expensive program, Te Mania Angus remains committed to this principle – and its success is clearly reflected in Breedplan and in demand from major feedlots for Te Mania Angus blood steers.